 If you have been reading this blog faithfully, then this post will be a review.
 If not, if you are interested in learning more about why you should ride in the rain, then I will refer you to our 2017 tour through New England and Quebec, when it rained most days.
 It was a fabulous trip.

 This year, in an effort to save ounces whenever we could and, most importantly, to keep dry, I researched rain gear.
-Actually, I relied in large part on my daughter's research.
+Actually, I relied in large part on our daughter's research.
 She completed a through hike of the Pacific Crest Trail last year and requested some expensive rain gear for Christmas.
 (She didn't get it.)

 Kylee's choice was a jacket and pants from Montbell, a Japanese company.
 I did my own research, looking at rain gear specialized for bicycling as well as hiking gear.
 The Montbell rain jacket and pants were indeed expensive.
 In the end, their light weight won out.
 For both of us the cost came to close to $700.
 Yikes!
 That turned out to be our biggest gear expense.